Frequently Asked Questions

 Does completion of the SLPA program leave me with a license?

-No, there is currently no licensure for SLPA’s in Vermont (although an SLPA licensure bill is pending in the state legislature).
+No, there is currently no licensure for SLPA’s in Vermont.
 Some states do have licensure for SLPAs.
 Please check with your own state’s Department of Education or Department of Health or the ASHA website for state requirements for SLPA training.
 Currently each state is responsible for deciding their own requirements.
-The American Speech/Language and Hearing Association (ASHA) is currently reviewing possibilities for national certification for SLPA’s, but at present there is no national certification available.
+The American Speech/Language and Hearing Association (ASHA) provides an option for national certification for SLPAs.

 You will be given a certificate of completion, which documents that you took UVM courses totaling 22 credits and completed 25 observation hours plus at least 100 clinical fieldwork hours.
 This sequence of courses and experiences follows the SLPA training guidelines delineated by ASHA.

 In order to become a licensed SLP you need to complete the Masters in Communication Sciences and Disorders plus a Clinical Fellowship Year.
 Find out more here.